kellyiscute/kellyiscute/README.md

 ## Hi there 👋
 This is Kelly.
 **A friendly warning: DO NOT CALL ME BY MY LEGAL NAME, otherwise...... you won't know what will happen.**
-A frontend developer with the knowledge and ability to develop backend apps and deploy apps;
+A REAL full stack dev.

 [![wakatime](https://wakatime.com/badge/user/8e1724ba-7cc6-4308-a132-40116a400d0b.svg)](https://wakatime.com/@8e1724ba-7cc6-4308-a132-40116a400d0b)

-- 🔭 I’m currently working on nothing
+- 🔭 I’m currently working on living my life
 - 💗 Loves Dart, C# and typescript
 - 💬 Ask me about ANYTHING
 - 📫 How to reach me: guojiyou40020@hotmail.com